What is bioethanol (also called ethyl-alcohol)?

-Prior to the COVID-19 pandemic, the majority of hand sanitizers used purified ethanol as their key ingredient.
-But when the pandemic caused a massive sanitizer shortage, the FDA issued a waiver allowing any standard ethanol to be sold into the sanitizer market, so long as it was blended in a WHO formula containing only four ingredients: ethanol or ethyl-alcohol (active), hydrogen peroxide, glycerin and purified water.
+Prior to the COVID-19 pandemic, the majority of hand sanitizers used purified bioethanol as their key ingredient.
+But when the pandemic caused a massive sanitizer shortage, the FDA issued a waiver allowing any standard bioethanol to be sold into the sanitizer market, so long as it was blended in a WHO formula containing only four ingredients: bioethanol or ethyl-alcohol (active), hydrogen peroxide, glycerin and purified water.

-Most ethanol is used for biofuel, which is the purest and most environmentally friendly liquid fuel available.
-Producing alcohol (or ethanol) also produces fusel oils and aldehydes that – although they burn clean and enhance engine performance – can cause personal care products like sanitizer to smell strongly like alcohol if not further purified and removed.
+Most bioethanol is used for biofuel, which is the purest and most environmentally friendly liquid fuel available.
+Producing alcohol (or bioethanol) also produces fusel oils and aldehydes that – although they burn clean and enhance engine performance – can cause personal care products like sanitizer to smell strongly like alcohol if not further purified and removed.

 How safe is POET Hand Sanitizer?